 Factors Influencing the Tax-to-GDP Ratio

 The tax-to-GDP ratio of a nation is influenced by a wide range of factors.
-Understanding what they are is crucial to properly interpret the metric.
+Understanding what they are is crucial to properly interpreting the metric.
 Let us take a brief look at the various factors that affect this ratio.

 -